kevinlutzer/rmqqt/README.md

 # rmqtt

-A compact rust CLI tool for publishing and subscribing to MQTT messages
+A compact rust CLI tool for publishing and subscribing to MQTT messages.
+The binary supports both the v5 and v3.1 versions of the MQTT protocol.

 ## Setup